Transcranial Magnetic Stimulation as a Treatment of Depression and Other Psychiatric/Neurologic Disorders

 Other TMS devices not FDA approved for the treatment of depression and other psychiatric disorders:

 The De Novo 510(k) review process allows novel products with moderate or low risk profiles and without predicates which would ordinarily require premarket approval as a class III device to be down-classified in an expedited manner and brought to market with a special control as a class II device

 Medical policies are systematically developed guidelines that serve as a resource for Company staff when determining coverage for specific medical procedures, drugs or devices.
 Coverage for medical services is subject to the limits and conditions of the member benefit plan.
 Members and their providers should consult the member benefit booklet or contact a customer services representative to determine whether there are any benefit limitations applicable to this service or supply.
 This medical policy does not apply to Medicare Advantage.

-In 2011, the Agency for Healthcare Research and Quality (AHRQ) published a comparative effectiveness review on nonpharmacologic interventions for treatment-resistant depression in adults.
-(4) Findings for the key questions (KQ) of the review follow.
+The Agency for Healthcare Research and Quality (AHRQ) published a comparative effectiveness review on nonpharmacologic interventions for treatment-resistant depression (TRD) in adults in 2011.
+(6) Findings for the key questions (KQ) of the review follow.

 Efficacy of Nonpharmacologic Interventions Against Other Nonpharmacologic Interventions (KQ 1a)

 Efficacy of Nonpharmacologic Interventions Compared With Antidepressant Pharmacotherapies (KQ 1b)